Internships, Service Learning & Work Study Opportunities

 To participate in Federal Work-Study*, the City will review applications received (which includes the student submitting confirmation documents of the amount of the Federal Grant Award) and the City will conduct interviews with those applicants most academically qualified for the current assignment being offered.
 Applications are submitted to the respective department where the assignment is offered.

-*Prior to beginning work, the student must meet with the Work-Study Coordinator at their educational institution.
+*Prior to beginning work, the student must meet with a Work-Study Coordinator at their educational institution.

 Stop by the City Manager's Office, located at 736 F Street in Arcata, give us a call at 707-825-2135 or send an email to email@example.com.